-You will have the chance to develop the skills to report on local and national sports events and you are given the opportunity to broadcast and produce your own sports content on one of our campus-based media platforms.
+At Lincoln, a digital newsroom culture offers students the chance to develop the skills needed to report on local and national sporting events.
+Alongside a series of practical workshops and seminars, students have the opportunity to broadcast and produce their own sports content.

-You also have the opportunity to hear from a number of guest speakers.
-Recent speakers have included BBC Director of London 2012 Roger Mosey, Controller of 5 Live Jonathan Wall, Editor of FourFourTwo David Hall and ITV commentator Clive Tyldesley.
+Students on this course may also have the opportunity to hear from a number of guest speakers.
+Previous speakers have included BBC Director of London 2012 Roger Mosey, Controller of 5 Live Jonathan Wall, Editor of FourFourTwo David Hall, and ITV commentator Clive Tyldesley.

 How You Study

-Study of this programme will be a blend of practical workshops, lectures, and seminars.
+Study on this programme will be a blend of practical workshops, lectures, and seminars.
 The University of Lincoln also boasts an extensive academic library, which students can use for independent study.

 How You Are Assessed